pepeiborra/hls-tutorial/README.md

 ## LSP abstractions

 If you have used VSCode or any other LSP editor you are probably already familiar with the capabilities afforded by LSP.
 If not, check the [specification](https://microsoft.github.io/language-server-protocol/specification) for the full details.

 Another good source of information is the [haskell-lsp-types](https://hackage.haskell.org/package/haskell-lsp-types) package, which contains a Haskell encoding of the protocol.

-In particular, code lenses are defined as follows:
+In Haskell, code lenses are defined as follows:
 ```haskell
 data CodeLens =
   CodeLens